 How long does it take to heal?

 A dermal piercing typically heals within one to three months.
-If you do not follow your piercer aftercare, piercing may take longer to heal.
+If you do not follow your piercer aftercare, the piercing may take longer to heal.

 How to Keep Your Dermal Piercing Healthy